developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Zebra Devices Only (Not all scanning engines support all symbologies or all symbology properties)

 ##Remarks
+###Methods and Properties
+Barcode respective APIs will only work if the underlying layers supports it.
+For further details, refer EMDK documentation.

 ###Limitation of Scanner and Barcode API